 It may seem like a trivial element of communication, but if you’re trying to appeal to an educated audience, grammar can make or break you.
-Seriously—the second readers notice a grammatical error or two on your page, they’ll automatically view your business as less credible.
+Seriously—the second readers notice a grammatical error on your page, they’ll view your business as less credible.
 A good copywriter has the power to make your brand sound trustworthy.
 The little things that most people couldn’t care less about—verb tense consistency, proper commas, using the right form of “your”—can damage your brand if used incorrectly.
 Lucky (or maybe unlucky) for copywriters, their brains have been trained to spot those errors in every piece of writing they see.
 Good copywriters are allergic to linguistic mistakes.
-No matter the size, mission or status of your business, you need someone with that skill set on your staff!
+No matter the size, mission or status of your business, you need someone with that skill on your staff!

-Think about it: when you click on a business’s Twitter profile, you get a feel for its personality after reading just a few tweets.
+Think about it.
+When you click on a business’s Twitter profile, you get a feel for its personality after reading just a few tweets.
 Some accounts are filled with cute hashtags, exclamation points and reaction GIFs, for example, while others stick to the facts and hard-hitting headlines.
 There’s no right or wrong way to brand yourself—what matters is that you once you’ve chosen a style, you stick with it.
 Copywriters will help your business’s content seem like it’s coming from a single, all-knowing source rather than a clustered compilation of thoughts.

-When used in tandem with captivating graphics, good copy is the key to user enga3gement.
+When used in tandem with captivating graphics, good copy is the key to user engagement.
 If you only have a few words to get your point across, a copywriter will help you choose the right ones.
 A compelling sentence can lead to a click, a click can lead to a purchase and a purchase can lead to a lifelong supporter of your business.
 And to think it all started with a 40-word Tweet.